TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

 ### `Forge-for-Blender-Tubby`

-This folder hosts all of the source code for the Blender Exporter Add-on in addition to 145 the printable assets.
+This folder hosts all of the source code for the Blender Exporter Add-on in addition to the 163 printable assets.

-### `Non-Essential`

 #### `Diagrams Test`